alexwlchan/alexwlchan.net/src/_posts/2019/2019-01-31-monki-gras-the-curb-cut-effect.md

 Like many institutions, we're scanning our archives to make them more easily available, and then we use OCR to make them searchable.

 {% slide_captioned curbcut_monkigras 19 %}
-  A page from the notebooks of Marie Curie, with a search highlighting instances of the word "radioaktiv".
+  A page from [the notebooks of Marie Curie](https://wellcomelibrary.org/item/b28120991#?c=0&m=0&s=0&cv=6&z=-1.0491%2C0%2C3.0982%2C1.5908), with a search highlighting instances of the word "radioaktiv".
   Image credit: Wellcome Collection.
 {% endslide_captioned %}

 Here's one example of our books: a notebook from Marie Curie, freely available to browse online.
-(Which is preferable to the original, which is slightly radioactive!)
+(Which is preferable to the original, which is [slightly radioactive](https://blog.bir.org.uk/2015/09/02/the-radioactive-legacy-of-marie-curie/)!)
 And using OCR, we can see that the word "radioaktiv" appears 730 times.

 This so cool, but it wouldn't exist without the pioneering work done into OCR to help blind people.

 {% slide_captioned curbcut_monkigras 20 %}
   A silver door handle set against a purple door, with raindrops on the door's surface.
-  TODO: attribution
+  Image credit: [MabelAmber on Pixabay](https://pixabay.com/en/door-handle-doorknob-lock-door-3633943/), and recoloured by me.
 {% endslide_captioned %}

 One final example, less high technology and more small convenience: door handles.